dabealu/k8s-ansible/README.md

 # remove node from kubernetes
 kubectl delete node k1
 ```
 **Note:** always try to keep 3-5-7-... master nodes in production, this will allow to withstand 1-2-3-... master's failures.

 ### Joining new nodes to cluster
 Simply add new node to the according groups in inventory file and rerun playbook.
+**Note:** do not add more than one node to the `k8s_masters` group at a time.

 ### Kube-apiserver proxy
 This is additional service which resides on each worker node, it's a simple nginx TCP proxy container, started and controlled by systemd `kube-api-proxy` service.
 It listens on `localhost:9090` (port can be changed in `variables/k8s-global.yml`) and load balances all requests from `kubelet` to all cluster `kube-apiserver`s.

 ---
 **Known k8s bug** when using externalIPs, see: https://github.com/kubernetes/kubernetes/issues/51499